Vaporware: Etymology

 The practice existed before Winblad's account.
 In a January 1982 review of the new IBM Personal Computer, BYTE favorably noted that IBM "refused to acknowledge the existence of any product that is not ready to be put on dealers' shelves tomorrow.
 Although this is frustrating at times, it is a refreshing change from some companies' practice of announcing a product even before its design is finished".
 When discussing Coleco's delay in releasing the Adam, Creative Computing in March 1984 stated that the company "did not invent the common practice of debuting products before they actually exist.
 In microcomputers, to do so otherwise would be to break with a veritable tradition".
+Recalling that a Lanier Business Products word processor became available immediately after its announcement, Creative Computing wrote that year, "If we were to re-enact that scene today, I wouldn't get my machine for at least six months, maybe a year".

 After Dyson's article, the word "vaporware" became popular among writers in the personal computer software industry as a way to describe products they believed took too long to be released after their first announcement.
 InfoWorld magazine editor Stewart Alsop helped popularize its use by giving Bill Gates, then-CEO of Microsoft, with a Golden Vaporware award for Microsoft releasing Windows in 1985, 18 months late.
 Alsop presented it to Gates at a celebration for the release while the song "The Impossible Dream" played in the background.

 "Vaporware" took another meaning when it was used to describe a product that did not exist.
 A new company named Ovation Technologies announced its office suite Ovation in 1983.
 The company invested in an advertising campaign that promoted Ovation as a "great innovation", and showed a demonstration of the program at computer trade shows.
 The demonstration was well received by writers in the press, was featured in a cover story for an industry magazine, and reportedly created anticipation among potential customers.
 Executives later revealed that Ovation never existed.
 The company created the fake demonstration in an unsuccessful attempt to raise money to finish their product, and is "widely considered the mother of all vaporware," according to Laurie Flynn of The New York Times.